justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 Back in Unity, press the play button at the top of the editor window to start playing the game in the editor.

 Look at the Console window and you should see the message displayed.
-If you don';t make sure you added the Mover script to the Cube Game Object in the inspector.
+If you don't make sure you added the Mover script to the Cube Game Object in the inspector.

 ![Console Start](#)